Slow Cooker Turkey with Gravy, Candied Sweet Potatoes, & Green Peas brings the flavors of Thanksgiving together in one easy, comforting meal!

 Nutrition

 You can choose to make turkey breast instead of dark meat, but I would not put it in the slow cooker.
-For one large 2 pound breast, I would roast at 350 degrees for 1 hour, tented with foil.
+To make one large 2-pound breast, I would roast at 350 degrees for 1 hour, tented with foil.
 The dark meat is really tender and delicious in the slow cooker though and if you don’t have a need to switch to white meat, I HIGHLY recommend trying it this way first.

 Wow, We love turkey thighs anytime.
 This looks delicious and cannot wait to